adobe/aepsdk-react-native/packages/edgebridge/README.md

 2. The generic data is converted into the Experience Data Model (XDM) format, which is a standard experience-driven data schema for Adobe and partner solutions.
    * This conversion mapping can be set in the Data Collection datastream associated with the application's mobile property using [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html).

-   * For more info, refer to [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).
+   * For more info, refer to [Data Prep for Data Collection Documentation](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html).

 > **Note**
 > For new implementations of the Adobe Experience Platform SDK, it's highly recommended to send event data that is already XDM formatted using the [`Edge.sendEvent`](../edge/README.md#api-reference) API instead of converting events from the `MobileCore.trackState` and `MobileCore.trackAction` APIs using Edge Bridge.